Kreswell/kreswell.github.io/_posts/SomeStuffAboutLookingAtThings.md

 There is somewhere that it is and somewhere that it *isn't*.
 Furthermore, this "where it is" is **bounded** and **connected**.
 2. **Unitarity**
 It's always somewhere.
 The thing doesn't suddenly pop into or out of existence.
 Another way to say this is, if we look everywhere, we're always guaranteed to find it.
+3. **Continuity**
+I have to be careful in how I phrase this one, so as to not imply things that aren't necessarily true.